Find Affordable College Courses

 1 Yearly Graduations

 Yeshiva University is the 14th most popular school in the nation for students seeking a graduate certificate in dispute resolution.
-The average in-state tuition for full-time undergraduates is $44,300 per year, while in-state graduate students, on average, pay $34,800 per year.
-During the 2020-2021 academic year, 1 people received their graduate certificate in dispute resolution from Yeshiva.
+Roughly 5,500 attend the school each year.
+The average in-state tuition for full-time undergraduates is $46,000 per year, while in-state graduate students, on average, pay $34,800 per year.
+During the most recent year for which we have data, 1 people received their graduate certificate in dispute resolution from Yeshiva.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 Below are some popular majors that are similar to dispute resolution that offer graduate certificates.